Winter in Bend Oregon is a magical time of year when the city and nearby mountains transform into a snowy wonderland.

 Snowshoeing in Bend Oregon immerses you in an incredible winter wonderland.
 Explore pristine trails blanketed in snow, with options suitable for all skill levels and goals.

 The most common places to snowshoe near Bend are at snow parks (more commonly written as sno-parks).
+In fact, there are several Bend sno-parks with dedicated and marked snowshoe trails.

 Winter Hiking Bend Oregon